Sheikh Abul Kalam Azad: Personal life and early career

-the local people into minority.
-In doing so, the Madheshis and Tharus were sidelined in the entire constitution making process due to the distrust towards them.

-Due to this dissatisfaction he left Pahadi biased Political party Nepali Congress and join Madhesh based Party.

 Nepalese local elections, 2017

 Just before Nepalese local elections, 2017 Gadhimai Municipality was formed by merging former 6 Village development committees Gamhariya, samanpur, Sangrampur, Bahuwa Madanpur, Dharampur and Bariyarpur.

 In Nepalese local elections, 2017 he fought election for the Mayor from Gadhimai Municipality from Madhesh-based Party, Rastriya Janata Party Nepal but lost to Nepali Congress Shyam Yadav with very little margin.

 Nepalese provincial elections, 2017

 He has big influence on the public in Rautahat District and the people from his own and neighboring Municipality as well as Rautahat District giving him strong support to fight for Member of the Legislative Assembly in Nepalese provincial elections, 2017 and thus he was expecting for Ticket from Madhesh-based Rastriya Janata Party Nepal but due to some political unfairness, it was denied.

 As Public support was with him and he was confident that he will win Nepalese provincial elections, 2017.
 So, he registered for Member of the Legislative Assembly as an independent (स्वतंत्र पार्टी) and won the election.

 He serves as Member of the Legislative Assembly (प्रदेश सभा सदस्य) in Pradesh Sabha in Province No. 2, Nepal.